fufuok/cache/DOC.md

 ## type [EvictedCallback](<https://github.com/fufuok/cache/blob/master/config.go#L21>)

-EvictedCallback callback function to execute when the key\-value pair expires and is evicted\.
-Warning: cannot block\, it is recommended to use goroutine\.
+EvictedCallback callback function to execute when the key\-value pair expires and is evicted.
+Warning: cannot block, it is recommended to use goroutine.

 ```go
 type EvictedCallback func(k string, v interface{})